thanasisn/SDR_trends_LAP/MDPI_submission_docx.md

 and all three are statistically significant at least at the $95\,\%$ confidence level, as they are larger than the corresponding $2\sigma$ errors.
-The clear-sky trend is very small suggesting a small effect from aerosols and water vapor which are the dominant factors of the SDR variability.
+The clear-sky trend is very small suggesting a small effect from aerosols and water vapour which are the dominant factors of the SDR variability.
 In contrast the large positive trend of SDR under cloudy skies can be attributed to reduction in cloud cover and/or cloud optical depth.
 Lack of continuous cloud observations that could support these